nwg-piotr/nwg-shell/README.md

 Please read the [general contributing rules for the nwg-shell project](https://nwg-piotr.github.io/nwg-shell/contribution).

+## License

+The shell components are provided under the terms of the [MIT License](https://github.com/nwg-piotr/nwg-shell/blob/main/LICENSE), unless otherwise specified for a certain component.

 ## Contact

 - Use [Discussions](https://github.com/nwg-piotr/nwg-shell/discussions) to see CHANGELOG and announcements, share ideas, ask for support.